demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 It takes a function to map the success part `('b -> 'c)` and an another function to map the failure part `('d -> 'c)` and returns a function that takes a `Result<'b, 'd>` type and returns `'c`.

-It is the same thing that we needed but the problem is the actual type of `'b` and `'d`
+It is the same thing that we needed, but the problem is the actual type of `'b` and `'d`

 The success part `'b` has a type `('TSuccess, 'TMessage list)` to represent both the success and the warning part.
-As we are not making use of warning in FsTweet, instead of this tuple and we just need the success part `'TSuccess` alone.
+As we are not making use of warnings in FsTweet, instead of this tuple and we just need the success part `'TSuccess` alone.

-To achieve it let's add a `onSuccess` adapter function which maps only the success type
+To achieve it let's add a `onSuccess` adapter function which maps only the success type and drops the warnings list in the tuple.

 ```fsharp
 // FsTweet.Web/Chessie.fs